tomasz-oponowicz/spoken_language_dataset/README.md

 The dataset was used to train [the spoken language identification model][sli].
 The trained model has 97% score (i.e. F1 metric) against the test set.
 Additionally it generalizes well which was confirmed against real life content.
-The fact that samples are prefeclty stratified was one of the reasons to achieve such a high performance.
+The fact that samples are perfectly stratified was one of the reasons to achieve such a high performance.

 Feel free to create your own model and share results!